Overview

 npm run test:branch:diff:stack StarterStack

-# deploy only the StarterStack for this branch
+# Deploy only StarterStack for this branch

 npm run test:branch:deploy:stack StarterStack

-# list deployed stacks (shows branch‑suffixed names)
+# List deployed stacks (shows branch-suffixed names)

 npm run test:branch:ls

-# cleanup when done
+# Cleanup when done

 npm run test:branch:destroy:stack StarterStack